JL-Samper/Project-Showcase-Challenge/README.md

 ![alt text](https://media.discordapp.net/attachments/602098962719309856/602109554930614273/nrdp201612-f4.png)

 So as to enhance diagnosis and preventive cares, several studies and challenges of machine learning models for DR detection have populated during the last decades.
-Some authors advocate for preprocessing and manual design of
+Some authors advocate for preprocessing and manual design of detectors.
+In these studies, several processing techniques are applied to highligth the retinal symptoms of retinopathy which are then classified by applying different types of functions like the feature candidates proposed by Flemming [6].
+Habib et al [6] have recently analysed 70 features of retinal images and their impact on decision candidates performance.
+The retinal images are preprocessed by applying salt and pepper methods, surf and a vessel removal technique, developed by the authors.
+Then a decision tree classifies each of the symptoms detected by analysing the response of a series of weak classifiers.

 # System Overview

 # Results